Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Simulating a Supernova in a Minihalo

 \subsection{The First Star and Ionizing Radiation Transfer}

 When the hydrogen number density first exceeds $1000\,\textrm{cm}^{-3}$ near the center of the collapsing minihalo, we insert a collisionless star particle.\footnote{This threshold density for star formation is ad hoc, but consistent with the choice in, e.g., \citet{Wise:12}.} The star is free to move in the combined gravitational potential of the dark matter and baryons but does not contribute to the potential, i.e., it is treated as massless.
+We calculate the transfer of the star's ionizing radiation and the response of the circumstellar medium to the associated photoheating in the \ion{H}{2} region as follows.
 We assume that it is an isotropic source of hydrogen-ionizing radiation and treat the radiation as monochromatic with photon energy $h\nu=16\,\textrm{eV}$ and photon emission rate $Q({\rm H})=6\times10^{49}\,\textrm{photons}\,\textrm{s}^{-1}$.
 This ionizing photon rate is about three times as high as has been estimated for a $40\,M_\sun$ metal-free star without mass loss, $Q({\rm H},40\,M_\odot)\approx 2\times10^{49}\,\textrm{photons}\,\textrm{s}^{-1}$ \citep{Schaerer:02}.
-The ionizing photon energy is calibrated to the latter lower luminosity star.
 We deliberately overestimate the ionizing luminosity to allow for the presence of additional, lower-mass, longer-lived stars also producing additional ionizing photons in a compact cluster around the primary $40\,M_\odot$ star.
-Also, the artificially high ionizing luminosity allows the \ion{H}{2} region to break out more easily at the moderate spatial resolution at which we insert the star particle and perform ionizing radiation transfer.
+Also, boosting the ionizing luminosity allows the \ion{H}{2} region to break out more easily at the moderate spatial resolution at which we insert the star particle and perform ionizing radiation transfer.